 - Ministry of Mental Health and Addiction Presentation.
-A presentation entitled Opioid Overdose Public Health Emergency: Escalating the response, given to the GPSC in October 2017.
+A presentation entitled Opioid Overdose Public Health Emergency: Escalating the response, given to the FPSC in October 2017.

 - University of Toronto Safe Prescribing of Opioids.
 This educational program offers a curriculum that reflects the Canadian Guideline for Opioids for Chronic Non-Cancer Pain.

-The GPSC continues to work with provincial partners to improve care for patients with opioid use and disorder and/or at the risk of overdose.
-For more information see the GPSC website or contact firstname.lastname@example.org.
+The FPSC continues to work with provincial partners to improve care for patients with opioid use and disorder and/or at the risk of overdose.
+For more information see the FPSC website or contact firstname.lastname@example.org.